Genre: Psychology & Self-Help

 In the opening paragraph, he continued: “Here’s one way of putting things in perspective: the first modern humans appeared on the plains of Africa at least 200,000 years ago, and scientists estimate that life, in some form, will persist for another 1.5 billion years or more, until the intensifying heat of the sun condemns the last organism to death.
 But you?
 Assuming you live to be eighty, you’ll have had about four thousand weeks.”

-The idea about whacking readers with an opening sentence was first advanced by H. G. Wells in an 1898 essay on the subject of writing essays (see the Wells entry in the NON-FICTION page).
+The idea about whacking readers with an opening sentence was first advanced by H. G. Wells in an 1898 essay on the subject of writing essays (see the Wells entry here).

 “An Absurd Reasoning,“ in The Myth of Sisyphus and Other Essays (1955)